 Other scheduled conferences include a monthly Perinatal Conference with the department of Ob/Gyn and Pediatric subspecialties, and a monthly Perinatal Ethics Conference, with faculty from the Bioethics Department.

-Additional lectures are added to cover the fellowship core curriculum, which includes topics in physiology, bio-statistics, Boards review, and development of written, poster and spoken presentation skills.
+Additional learning sessions are added to cover the fellowship core curriculum, which includes topics in physiology, bio-statistics, Boards review ("Fellow Fridays") and development of written, poster and spoken presentation skills.
 Other research conferences are held by research groups with which the fellow may be associated.